unrealwork/atsd-use-cases/how-to/aws/route53-health-checks/uptime-report.md

 ### Downtime Incidents - Longest Incidents

-The impact of downtime incidents is typically more severe if their duration exceeds a certain reasonable recovery threshold.
+The impact of downtime incidents is typically more severe if the duration exceeds a certain reasonable recovery threshold.

-The following report identifies the longest downtime incidents (where health percentage was consecutively 0) and the downtime exceeded 5 minutes.
+The following report identifies the longest downtime incidents (where health percentage is consecutively 0) and the downtime exceeds 5 minutes.

 ```sql
 SELECT "url",